top of page

 What is your favorite voice project you've worked on?

-My favorite project was the first time I ever booked an ADR role, and it was for an Alist actress on a feature film!
+A-list actress on a feature film!
 It was an unbelievable opportunity to work with the director and voice match the performance of an actress at that level.
 My music background came in really handy counting in the beeps and finding the exact breaths to take.

 9.